fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

     <a href="/images/blog/iceland/d2_meltingblack.JPG" >
     <img src="/images/blog/iceland/d2_meltingblack.JPG" alt="Image missing" width="100%" />
     </a>
     <figcaption>Not a terrain you'd want to walk into.
-By such a sunny day the
+On such a sunny day the
     melting is so strong that one can actually see the water vapor escaping from the dirt. </figcaption>
 </figure>

-Closer and closer now come the peaks of an area the locals call the "black forest".
+Closer and closer now come the peaks of an area the locals call "the Black Forest".
 Within the distance of a few metres the surroundings change from friendly flat ice to a moonscape with huge gaping crevasses between ash-covered ice pyramids.
 The long line of black mountains stretches many kilometres in North-South direction, further than we can see from here.